How does this medication work? What will it do for me?

 Vision: This medication may increase the risk of developing glaucoma or cataracts.
 If you have glaucoma, it may make symptoms of glaucoma worse.
 Report any changes in vision to your doctor as soon as possible.

-Pregnancy: Pregnant women should not use halobetasol-tazarotene.
-Women who may become pregnant should use an effective method of birth control while using this medication.
-It is recommended that women who may become pregnant start using halobetasol-tazarotene only after they have confirmed that there is no pregnancy.
+Pregnancy: Halobetasol - tazarotene should not be used during pregnancy.
+If you may become pregnant, you should use an effective method of birth control while using this medication, and you should start using halobetasol - tazarotene only after you have confirmed that you are not pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children.